igordanii/ubuntu-ai-app/README.md

 **1. Smart Screenshot Enhancer:**
 Transform your static screenshots into interactive content.

-* 🖼️ **Flexible Capture:** Full screen or select a specific area using native system tools.
+* 🖼️ **Flexible Capture:** Full screen or select a specific area using native system tools, triggered by a keyboard shortcut.
+An initial dialog allows choosing the capture mode.
 * ✨ **Instant Overlay UI:** After capture, a sleek, temporary window appears with icon-based actions:
     * 👁️ **Recognize & Extract Text:** Uses Tesseract OCR to pull text directly from the image.
-    * 🌐 **AI-Powered Translation (Image Text):** Translate the extracted text using the Gemini API (e.g., to Brazilian Portuguese or other configured languages).
+    * 🌐 **AI-Powered Translation (Image Text):** Translate the extracted text using the Gemini API, with a language selection dialog.
     * 📋 **Quick Copy (Image Text):** Easily copy the extracted text to your clipboard.
     * 💾 **Save Image:** Save the screenshot to your preferred directory (`~/Pictures/Screenshots/` by default).
+* 🚪 **Clean Exit:** Application closes properly when the screenshot window is dismissed (via Esc or Close button).

-**2. System-Wide AI Text Assistant (Planned & In Development):**
+**2. System-Wide AI Text Assistant (In Development):**
-Access AI capabilities anywhere you can select text.
+Access AI capabilities for any text you copy to the clipboard.

-* 🔍 **Contextual Text Actions:** Upon selecting text in any application, a discreet UI (to be designed) will offer:
+* 📋 **Clipboard Monitoring:** Actively monitors the system clipboard for new text copied by the user (e.g., via Ctrl+C).
+* ✨ **Floating Action Panel:** When new text is copied, a small, undecorated panel with icon buttons appears near the mouse cursor, offering:
-    * 🌍 **Instant Translation (Selected Text):** Translate selected text to your desired language via Gemini API.
+    * 🌍 **Instant Translation (Selected Text):** Translate copied text to your desired language (selected via dialog) using Gemini API.
-    * ✍️ **AI Summarization:** Get quick summaries of lengthy selected passages using Gemini API.
+    * ✍️ **AI Summarization:** Get quick summaries of copied passages using Gemini API.
-    * 💅 **Format Improvement:** Let AI help reformat or improve the clarity of selected text using Gemini API.
+    * 💅 **Format Improvement:** Let AI help reformat or improve the clarity of copied text using Gemini API.
+* 🖱️ **Contextual & Transient UI:** The floating panel is designed to appear on new text copy and hide when focus is lost, Esc is pressed, or an action is taken.

 ---